Call to Schedule Service Today (888) 462-7769

 Let’s get one thing straight: Possums live in Australia.

-Opossums are the sharp-toothed, pointy-nosed, long-tailed weirdos you’ll find hanging off a branch in your backyard.
-Or scurrying across the freeway at the most inopportune time.
+Opossums are the sharp-toothed, pointy-nosed, long-tailed weirdos you’ll find hanging off a branch in your backyard, or scurrying across the freeway at the most inopportune time.
+Opossums are native to North and South America and are most commonly found in the southern United States.

 This is what an Aussie possum looks like: